AZ-400: Designing and Implementing Microsoft DevOps Solutions

 • Failed requests

-The image shows a Microsoft Azure dashboard for "KodeKloudSupport," displaying metrics on usage, reliability, responsiveness, and browser performance with various graphs and statistics.
+The image shows a Microsoft Azure dashboard for "KodeKloudSupport," displaying metrics such as usage, reliability, responsiveness, and browser performance with various graphs and statistics.

 Live Metrics Stream